lunasec-io/lunasec/docs/pages/getting-started/simple-tokenizer/guide.md

 To see these in a more complete example inside a react app, see the Simple Tokenizer sections of [the demo app.](../../../overview/demo-app/walkthrough)

-To see the API Reference for these libraries, take a look at [the TypeDoc TODO LINK HERE](./guide.md).
+To see the API Reference for these libraries, take a look at [the TypeDoc for the Simple Tokenizer](/pages/tokenizer-sdk/classes/SimpleTokenizer/)